evolbioinfo/gotree/docs/commands/collapse.md

 ### collapse
 This command removes branches from a set of input trees.
 They apply only to internal branches, and not to branches connected to the root (for rooted trees).
 Three subcommands :
+* `gotree collapse clade` will remove a clade from the tree.
+The clade is defined by all the descendants of the least common ancestor of the set of given tips.
+The command outputs the tree with the collapsed clade (`-o`) replaced by a tip whose name is given on the command line, and the tree consisting of the collapsed clade only (`-c`);
 * `gotree collapse length`  will remove branches whose length is less than or equal to the specified length;
 * `gotree collapse support` will remove branches whose support is less than the specified support;
 * `gotree collapse depth` will remove branches whose depth is between (or equal to) given min and max depths.
 Here, depth is defined as the number of taxa on the lightest side of the branch.